axibase/atsd-use-cases/how-to/github/pr-report.md

 GitHub features email notifications for individual repositories, but the task of tracking Pull Requests across many repositories may be better accomplished using programmatic integration leveraging the [GraphQL](https://graphql.org/) API query language, featured in the GitHub API.

-In contrast to the [GitHub v3 REST API](https://developer.github.com/v3/), the latest API offers more flexibility by replacing multiple REST requests with a single call to fetch all relevant data.
+In contrast to the [GitHub v3 REST API](https://developer.github.com/v3/), the latest [GitHub v4 GraphQL API](https://developer.github.com/v4/) offers more flexibility by replacing multiple REST requests with a single call to fetch all relevant data.

 ## Launch ATSD Sandbox